 - Sealants and fillers for cracks and gaps

-- Mesh barriers for larger openings
+- Expanding foam and wire wool for larger openings

 - Proofing materials designed for long-term durability